The USGS Water Science School

 Groundwater is one of our most valuable resource—even though you probably never see it or even realize it is there.
 As you may have read, most of the void spaces in the rocks below the water table are filled with water.
 But rocks have different porosity and permeability characteristics, which means that water does not move around the same way in all rocks below ground.

 When a water-bearing rock readily transmits water to wells and springs, it is called an aquifer.
 Wells can be drilled into the aquifers and water can be pumped out.
 Precipitation eventually adds water (rechargeWater added to an aquifer.
 For instance, rainfall that seeps into the ground (infiltration).) into the porous rock of the aquifer.
 The rate of recharge is not the same for all aquifers, though, and that must be considered when pumping water from a well.
 Pumping too much water too fast draws down the water in the aquifer and eventually causes a well to yield less and less water and even run dry.
-In fact, pumping your well too fast can even cause your neighbor's well to run dry if you both are pumping from the same aquifer.
+In fact, pumping your well too much can even cause your neighbor's well to run dry if you both are pumping from the same aquifer.

 In the diagram below, you can see how the ground below the water table (the blue area) is saturated with water.
 The "unsaturated zone" above the water table (the greenish area) still contains water (after all, plants' roots live in this area), but it is not totally saturated with water.
 You can see this in the two drawings at the bottom of the diagram, which show a close-up of how water is stored in between underground rock particles.